16 Spritz Cocktails: Recipes and Tips

 12. Strawberry Daiquiri Spritz Mocktail

-The Strawberry Daiquiri Spritz Mocktail is a zesty pink drink that always hits the mark at a garden party, blending fresh berries with alcohol-free gin and crisp lemonade for a bright, bubbly sip.
+The Strawberry Daiquiri Spritz Mocktail is a zesty pink drink that always hits the mark at a picnic or garden party, blending fresh berries with alcohol-free gin and crisp lemonade for a bright, bubbly sip.

 Ingredients